 Working with the Chief Safety Officer and the Director of Emergency Management, the President and Cabinet provide strategic direction and define program roles and responsibilities.
 During times of emergency, the President and Cabinet act as a policy group to declare emergencies, act as spokespersons for the University, authorize emergency funding and allocate critical resources.
-The Situation, Triage and Assessment Team (STAT) establishes objectives for the program and, during times of emergency, members of STAT serve in the Emergency Coordination Center (ECC).
+The Situation, Triage and Assessment Team (STAT) establishes objectives for the program, and, during times of emergency, members of STAT serve in the Emergency Coordination Center (ECC).
 Emergency Response Teams (ERTs) in each building are tasked with developing emergency response plans that embody the protocols and procedures for three protective actions that each student, faculty and staff member should know in emergencies: evacuation, shelter-in-place, and secure-in-place.
 ERTs assist the ECC and STAT through Emergency Assembly Point coordinators by providing situational awareness and executing the appropriate protective actions.
-Tactical and operational response is coordinated through STAT at the Emergency Coordination Center (ECC) located in the S. J. Quinney College of Law.
+Tactical and operational response is coordinated through STAT at emergency coordination centers (ECCs) located in the new Public Safety Building and at the S. J. Quinney College of Law.
 Emergency management personnel support the business units listed herein through continual planning, training and exercise programs.